 Electricity is dangerous.
 Seriously dangerous.

 Most woodworkers know that a tablesaws and chainsaws are dangerous.
 Even if you don’t understand kickback or why a riving knife is a good thing, you can at least see some of the danger – a disk or chain containing dozens of sharp pointy bits, moving at very high speed.

-High-voltage electricity is very dangerous (but just as invisible) and understood by even fewer people.
-Even those who work with electricity or electronics daily don’t generally understand the things that can happen at extreme voltages.
+High-voltage electricity understood by even fewer people.
+Even those who work with electricity or electronics daily don’t generally understand the weird things that can happen at extreme voltages.

 Electricity can kill you.
 Just a small current traveling through your body can shut down your heart.
 If you are lucky enough survive that, the current can burn you (internally and externally) and cause permanent cell damage to what doesn’t get burned.
 This is serious stuff.